Research areas of the Professorship for Digital Business

 • Förster, M., Pitz, K., Wrabel, A., Klier, M., Zimmermann, S. (2024): Building AI Literacy with Experiential Learning – Insights from a Field Experiment in K-12 Education.
 Internationale Tagung Wirtschaftsinformatik (WI) 2024.
 Würzburg, Germany.

-A solid financial education is a key factor for individual wealth accumulation and financial independence.
-However, recent studies show that even basic concepts such as compound interest, inflation or risk diversification often lead to comprehension problems in society.
-Digital technologies are opening up new opportunities for knowledge transfer here - innovative formats such as online courses or tutorials can make financial knowledge easier and more accessible.
-Influencers who address financial topics on social media platforms have become particularly popular in recent years.
-These so-called Finfluencers reach a broad audience and shape the financial knowledge and behavior of their followers with their content.
-In our research, we rely on experimental data analysis to investigate the actual impact of Finfluencers on their followers.
-In this way, we create scientifically sound insights into how digital financial education can be shaped and optimized through social media.
+A solid financial education is a key factor in building individual wealth and achieving financial independence.
+However, recent studies show that even basic concepts such as compound interest, inflation, and risk diversification are often misunderstood by the general public.
+Digital technologies open up new possibilities for knowledge transfer in this area—innovative formats such as online courses and tutorials make it easier and more accessible to impart financial knowledge.
+In recent years in particular, influencers who address financial topics on social media platforms have gained greatly in popularity.
+These so-called finfluencers reach a wide audience and shape the financial knowledge and behavior of their followers with their content.
+In our research, we use experimental data analysis to investigate the actual impact of finfluencers on their followers.
+In this way, we generate scientifically sound insights into how digital financial education can be designed and optimized through social media.

 Projects